nsacyber/Pass-the-Hash-Guidance/PtHTools/README.md

 1. Open a PowerShell prompt
 1. Import the PtHTools module (e.g. **Import-Module PtHTools**)
 1. Run one of the main PtHTools commands (e.g. **Invoke-SmartcardHashRefresh**)

+## A PtH Mitigation for SmartCard enabled Accounts
+The NTLM hash associated with smartcard logins is independent of the PIN.
+This leads to a very long lifetime for smartcard hashes, unlike passwords which tend to change every 60-180 days depending on enterprise policies.

+To combat this behavior of long lived smartcard hashes, run the **Invoke-SmartcardHashRefresh** command which generates a new hash by toggling the SmartcardLogonRequired option in Active Directory.
+It is recommended to run this script with the same frequency as specified by the enterprise's password policy.

+Refreshing the hashes will not generally impact users unless they are currently logged in and performing Single Sign On operations.
+In which case their account might get locked out due to repeated authentication failures.
+It may take a few minutes for replication of the new hash to all domain controllers.

+After running **Invoke-SmartcardHashRefresh**, the **Find-OldSmartcardHash** command can help validate that no long lived hashes remain within the enterprise.

 ## About the other modules
 The other modules (e.g. **mulithreading**, **Password**, and **Windows**) are support modules for performing various actions on Windows-based domain and standalone systems.
 These modules provide functionality used to build the main commands in the PtHTools modules.
 Some of the other modules (e.g. **Assert** and **regression**) are used for testing.